Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures

 \subsection{Alpert square functions}

-Now we extend the Haar square function inequalities to Alpert square functions that use weighted Alpert wavelets in place of Haar wavelets.
+This subsection will not be used in this paper, but we include it due to its likely use in extensions of the current paper, and its utility in other situations as well.
+We extend the Haar square function inequalities to Alpert square functions that use weighted Alpert wavelets in place of Haar wavelets, but only for doubling measures now.
 Recall from \cite{RaSaWi} that if $\mathbb{E}_{I;\kappa }^{\mu }$ denotes orthogonal projection in\thinspace $L^{2}\left( \mu \right) $ onto the finite dimensional space of restrictions to $I$ of polynomials of degree less than $\kappa $, then the weighted Alpert projection $\bigtriangleup _{I;\kappa }^{\mu }$ is given by

 These weighted Alpert projections $\left\{ \bigtriangleup _{I;\kappa }^{\mu }\right\} _{I\in \mathcal{D}}$ are orthogonal and span $L^{2}\left( \mu \right) $ for measures $\mu $ that are infinite on all dyadic tops, and in particular for doubling measures, see \cite{RaSaWi} and \cite{AlSaUr2} for teminology and proofs.